Myrothamnus flabellifolius

 Myrothamnus flabellifolius is a species of flowering plant in the family Myrothamnaceae native to central and southern Africa.
 It is also called the resurrection plant for the appearance of dead leaves reviving during rain (see poikilohydry).

 3,4,5-Tri-O-galloylquinic acid is a tannin found in M. flabellifolius.

 Description

 Myrothamnus flabellifolius is a small, resinous plant whose shoot reaches 200–1200 mm in height.
 It is found in single bundles and in colonies with extensive root systems.
 During the winter, plants are known to lose all of their leaves and remain bare until the first rainfall.

-Plants in their hydrated state have a notable size difference when compared with dehydrated plants.
-The plant is able to fold its leaves and stems to reduce its level of light absorption.
+Plants in their hydrated state are noticeably larger than when dehydrated.
+They can fold their leaves and stems to reduce light absorption.
 Thylakoid membranes are stacked on top of each other to reduce photo-oxidative stress.
 While mesophyll cells fold their cell wall in response to desiccation, sclerenchyma and vascular cells do not fold, providing support for the plant.
 When water is reintroduced, it is absorbed through the roots, as the folded leaves are unable to absorb any water.
 Water transport is aided by lipids in the xylem, which prevent cavitation and support rehydration.